Adele Makes Rare Public Appearance To Talk About The Grenfell Tower Fire

 Adele made a rare public appearance for an online event honoring those who died in the tragic Grenfell Tower fire where she commemorated the tragedy and encouraged people to unite for “change and justice.”

-In a video that was streamed live on YouTube, Adele appeared in a gray hoodie covered in a grey and black shawl with her hair pulled back in a tight bun.
-In it, she sent her thoughts to those impacted by the fire and noted that current events call for action.
+In a video that was streamed live on YouTube, Adele appeared in a gray hoodie covered in a gray and black shawl with her hair pulled back in a tight bun.
+In the clip, she sent her thoughts to those impacted by the fire and noted that current events call for action.

 “I think that this year, more than ever, there has never been a more appropriate time for us to truly exercise camaraderie and compassion and open-mindedness and persistence.
 Persistence for answers, persistence for action,” she said, alluding to the unrest over the death of George Floyd and the ongoing coronavirus pandemic.